americusmaximus/ImageBox/README.md

 ##### angle
 [Rotate] A floating-point angle for the image rotation.
 Default value is <0> (zero).

+##### color
+[Rotate] A fill color.
+Color can be specified as a name,  ARGB integer, or a HEX value.
+Example: "red", "-65536", "#00ff0000".
+Default value is "Transparent".

 ##### format
 [Split] An output image(s) format.
 Possible values are BMP, EMF, EXIF, GIF, ICON, JPEG, PNG, TIFF, and WMF.
 Default value is BMP.